aicoe-fde/stats-to-serverless-on-OpenShift4/doc/for-attendees.md

 ![images](images/landing-page.png)

-__(Note that your project name and the username in the top right hand corner will differ from what you see here, reflecting your username instead.)__
+__(Note that your project name and the username will differ from what you see here, reflecting your username instead.)__

 Go ahead and click on your project name to access your personal project: